stadawi12/Protein-Denoiser/README.md

 `environment.txt` file in the main directory.

-Next you should familiarise yourself with the layout of the directorires and purpose of each module.
+Next you should familiarise yourself with the layout of the directories and purpose of each module.

 ## `main.py`
 This module controls most actions that you would like to